A Place of Peace, Prayer & Reflection in La Garita

 The original church was the second and lesser known Catholic parish founded in the San Luis Valley in the 1870s, the most northern part of the diocese of Santa Fe under the auspices of the Archdiocese of Saint Louis.
 This parish was first created to serve the religious needs of those long established Hispano Catholic settlers living in this upper valley and later for the arriving Catholic immigrants, miners and homesteaders traveling from the east to live in the San Juan Mountains mining communities.

 Masses were held in the Saint John the Baptist Catholic Church until the late 1960's and the church remained vacant until 1973 when five Hispano women, with assistance from the Sisters of the Order of Divine Providence, began Artes del Valle.
-The women’s’ craft cooperative shared skills in traditional Spanish and Native American weaving and embroidery techniques.
+The women’s craft-cooperative shared skills in traditional Spanish and Native American weaving and embroidery techniques.
 Artes del Valle was instrumental in designating the church as a historic landmark from the Colorado Historical Society.
 They eventually closed their doors and the church was again vacant.

+During the revitalization of the church and the surrounding property in 2008, work began on the restoration of the church and continues today.
 As a result of these efforts, masses have been celebrated on special Catholic feast days by such celebrants as Bishop Emeritus Arthur Tafoya and Bishop Emeritus Fernando Isern of the Pueblo Diocese; Fr.
-Pat Valdez, former Pastor of Sangre de Cristo Parish in San Luis, Colorado; as well as local priests and priest's from distant parishes eager to travel to La Garita so they can share the historical and religious importance of St. John the Baptist Catholic Church.
+Pat Valdez, former Pastor of Sangre de Cristo Parish in San Luis, Colorado; as well as local priests, and priest's from distant parishes who have travelled to La Garita who have experienced and shared so they can share the historical and religious importance of St. John the Baptist Catholic Church.